-How your team gets ready.
+How your operation gets ready.

 v 02 · live